shipyardapp/Shipyard-Documentation/docs/glossary.md

 ## Definitions

-[**Blueprint Library**](reference/blueprints/blueprint-library/blueprint-library-overview.md) is a location for pre-made Custom Blueprints developed by Shipyard staff.
+[**Blueprint Library**](reference/blueprints/blueprint-library/blueprint-library-overview.md) is a location for pre-made Blueprints developed by Shipyard staff.

 [**Blueprints**](/reference/blueprints/blueprints-overview.md) are the foundation of the application.
 They contain the design specifications for a repeatable task.
 In other applications, these may be referenced as templates, macros, or operators.